What is the Best Swiss Bank in 2025?

 Price is where Neon excels!
 The base price of a checking account with Neon is entirely free!
 That’s right.
 You will not pay any management fees!
 And you do not need a specific amount of money on your account for this to be valid!

-Now, not all operations are free.
-For instance, you will still have to pay for transferring money abroad or receiving money in foreign currencies.
-But these are exceptional events.
+Not all operations are free.
+For instance, you will still have to pay to transfer money abroad or receive money in foreign currencies, but these are exceptional events.

 The price of features